waterswv/express-intro/README.md

 **Initialize a Node.js Project with Express**

 1. Go to your `~/wdi` directory and clone this repo.
 (You don't need to fork.)
 From inside your `express-intro` directory, enter the Terminal command `npm init`.
 It asks a series of questions about your project and uses the information to create a `package.json` file for you.
-For now, we'll use all of the defaults except "entry point".
-Type in `server.js` for your entry point, and then you can just hit enter until `npm init` is done.
+For now, we'll use all of the defaults except "entry point". **Type in `server.js` for your entry point**, and then you can just hit enter until `npm init` is done.
 Take a look at `package.json` to see the initial information `npm init` helps you set up.

 2. Add express to the local project using `npm`.
 Use the `save` option so that NPM automatically adds express to your dependencies in `package.json`.